Visits from lawyers and police officers

 - to visit another prison where a close member of a prisoner’s family is imprisoned.

 Such permits may also be issued for a prisoner for the above purposes (and for ‘any other compassionate purpose’) to travel interstate.
 Prisoners may be asked if they can contribute to the cost of interstate travel.
 For Indigenous prisoners, the definition of ‘compassionate purpose’ includes attending an occasion of special significance to their immediate or extended family (s 82(c)).

 A Rehabilitation and Transition Permit may be issued for purposes relating to the following:

 - to take part in a pre-release program;

 - the physical fitness or education of the prisoner;

 - for the maintenance of the prisoner’s family ties.

 All rehabilitation and transition permits must form part of a structured permit plan, with both timelines and outcomes developed by the prisoner and their case worker and approved in advance.
 As prisoners progress through their rehabilitation and transition plans, they may become eligible to progress to undertaking unescorted permits.

-Prisoners on permits can be escorted by an officer or unescorted; the A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of this will be subject to an individual risk assessment.
+Prisoners on permits can be escorted by an officer or unescorted; the determination of this will be subject to an individual risk assessment.
 The period a prisoner spends on such leave is counted as part of the time served.
 Such applications are subject to regulations and were formerly granted as custodial community permits.
 They have now been replaced by the Corrections Administration Permits and Rehabilitation and Transition Permit Program.
 Depending on the purpose of the leave from the prison, a prisoner will receive a ‘Corrections Administration Permit’ or ‘Rehabilitation and Transition Permit’ (see also Local Operating Procedures and Operations Manuals).